mq1/mq1/README.md

 Hi,
 I'm a **Computer Science and Engineering** student @[unibo](https://www.unibo.it/en/).\
-I like coffee, chocolate, music, and trying out new things, both technology-wise and within my life!
+I like coffee, chocolate, music, and trying out new things, both technology-wise and within my life.

 ## Education